kubapeter/portfolio/Coursera Courses/Specializations/PostgreSQL for Everybody Specialization/Database Design and Basic SQL in PostgreSQL/Week 2/README.md

 and

 >"**Musical Track Database (CSV)**.
 This application will read an iTunes library in comma-separated values (CSV) and load the data into a table."

+[^1]:Please note, that I do not share the solutions of the assignments, as the lecturer firmly asks not to.
+However, I share the [source code](../Final%20Demonstration/final_demo.sql) of the final demonstration of the course.
+This gives a code-level insight into the course.
+It covers everything that is needed to get through the assignments with 100% of the points.